-- ♦ Restrict planting on a development to locally native species - Protect the best and most versatile agricultural land - Have regard to and respect the character of the landscape and its sensitivity to change - ♦ Enhance the locally distinctive character of the landscape in accordance with the Hatfield Peverel Landscape Character Assessment (2015) - ♦ Take account of the potential impacts of climate change and ensure the protection and enhancement of the natural environment, habitats, biodiversity and geo-diversity of the Parish
+- Restrict planting on a development to locally native species - Take into account the economic and other benefits of the best and most versatile agricultural land - Have regard to and respect the character of the landscape and its sensitivity to change - Enhance the locally distinctive character of the landscape in accordance with the Hatfield Peverel Landscape Character Assessment (2015) - Take account of the potential impacts of climate change and ensure the protection and enhancement of the natural environment, habitats, biodiversity and geo-diversity of the Parish

-- Proposals to develop a network of wildlife corridors alongside public rights of way will be supported - Where revisions to existing rights of way are necessary to accommodate planned development alternative routes should avoid the use of estate roads for the purpose wherever possible.
-Proposals that include appropriately designed and surfaced footpaths through landscaped and open areas will be supported
+Proposals to develop a network of wildlife corridors alongside public rights of way will be supported

+- Where revisions to existing rights of way are necessary to accommodate planned development alternative routes should avoid the use of estate roads for the purpose wherever possible. - Proposals that include appropriately designed and surfaced footpaths through landscaped and open areas will be supported
-The countryside is rich in natural flora and fauna.
-The Hatfield Peverel Landscape Character Assessment 2015 (HPLCA) has identified a number of key local characteristics to be protected and enhanced including:

-- ancient or species-rich hedgerows - ancient trees or trees of arboriculture value

-Mitigation measures should enable the preservation, restoration and recreation of wildlife habitats, and the protection and recovery of priority species.
+- 13.1.1 The countryside is rich in natural flora and fauna.
+The Hatfield Peverel Landscape Character Assessment 2015 (HPLCA) has identified a number of key local characteristics to be protected and enhanced including: - ancient or species-rich hedgerows - ancient trees or trees of arboriculture value - 13.1.2 Mitigation measures should enable the preservation, restoration and re-creation of wildlife habitats, and the protection and recovery of priority species.
+The mitigation hierarchy should be adhered to (from the